 Burton-Conner is an undergraduate MIT dormitory that is home to over 350 residents during the school year.
 Burton-Conner is on the west side of the MIT campus, building W51.
 The dorm consists of nine floors—five on the Burton side, four on the Conner side—each of which has its own unique personality.

-The student government in Burton-Conner House is comprised of two main bodies, the Executive Committee (ExecComm) and the Judicial Committee (JudComm).
+The student government in Burton-Conner House consists of the Executive Committee (ExecComm).
 The House Officers run the House Meetings, during which activities are planned, budgets are approved, and other Coordinators are elected.
 The dorm receives a portion of the housing fee each semester, and additional funding for most activities is provided by RLSLP.
 Most of the activities in Burton-Conner occur on an individual floor basis, while large activities and expensive purchases are typically funded by the dorm.
 The floors govern themselves separately from the overall house government.
-The Judicial Committee is in place to resolve disputes among dorm residents, should the need arise.

 The institute provides support for the residents in the guise of the Housemaster, the House Manager, and 9 graduate resident tutors (one for each floor).
 These people provide emotional support and advice, and they act as liaisons between residents and the institute when necessary.
 Burton-Conner is also an active member of the institute-wide Dormitory Council (DormCon), in which the House President is a voting member.